- Writing Center

 - Imagine the professors reading your annotations and your work.

-- Ask yourself, "If I were a professor, what would I need or want to know about the creative of this essay or this portfolio?"
+- Ask yourself, “If I were a professor, what would I need or want to know about the creative process of this portfolio?
+What would I need to know to make sense of each essay.”

 - Remember that professors at Eckerd care about more than just mechanics.
 When surveyed, they have indicated that they care about the following: